-How does a brand like TaylorMade go about dialling World Number 1 - Rory McIlroy into their latest range of SIM woods?
+How does a brand like TaylorMade go about dialling Rory McIlroy into their latest range of SIM woods?
+We find out what's in the bag of the four-time Major champion.

 It can be a long process, and usually starts way before the season even kicks off.
-But the man with the knowledge, know how and insight at TaylorMade is Senior Tour Manager, Adrian Rietveld.
-We sat down with him to get a grasp of how Rory made the switch from M5 to SIM for 2020.
+But the man with the knowledge, know-how and insight at TaylorMade is Senior Tour Manager, Adrian Rietveld.
+We sat down with him to get a grasp of how Rory made the switch from M5 to SIM for 2020 and discuss the process that goes in to forming the make-up of the Ryder Cup star's bag.

 RIETVELD ON RORY'S SIM MAX RESCUE